Chart Color Schemes

 Educational outcomes in Bundaberg West fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational qualifications in Bundaberg West show 21.6% of residents aged 15 and over hold university degrees, compared to the Australian average of 30.4%.
+Educational qualifications in Bundaberg West trail regional benchmarks, with 21.6% of residents aged 15+ holding university degrees compared to the national average of 30.4%.
 Bachelor degrees are most common at 16.6%, followed by postgraduate qualifications (3.5%) and graduate diplomas (1.5%).
-Vocational credentials are held by 35.2% of residents aged 15 and over, with advanced diplomas at 7.1% and certificates at 28.1%.
+Vocational credentials are held by 35.2% of residents aged 15+, with advanced diplomas at 7.1% and certificates at 28.1%.
 Educational participation is high, with 27.5% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education